-Investments increase by 5% p.a. until retirement Expenses before retirement are 1% of the value of the scheme The pension is on a single life basis, non-increasing, payable monthly in advance - 2.
+Investments increase by 5% p.a. until retirement Expenses are 1% of the value of the scheme The pension is on a single life basis, non-increasing, payable monthly in advance - 2.
 The figures are stated in today's terms, this means that inflation is compounded annually at 2.5%.
 The income has been discounted back allowing for this inflation rate - 3.
-Values have been calculated based on the fund splits provided to us on the pension scheme questionnaire, otherwise we have assumed an equal entitlement to funds for all members of the pension scheme - 4.
-10% of your remuneration as provided to us on the pension scheme questionnaire is contributed to the pension scheme each year until retirement.
-If remuneration has not been stated we have assumed a value of £50,000, and contributions will continue at 10% of this per year.
-Should you require a more detailed calculation specific to your requirements, including a targeted benefits statement for retirement at a future date please contact Pension Practitioner .Com.
-Retirement Benefits Statement for Ms Susan Stevens In the event of your death before taking benefits from the scheme, as at 5 April 2011 your beneficiaries will be entitled to receive £256,858 tax free from the assets of the scheme.
-In the event that you elected to take benefits from the scheme as at age 65, you could draw a tax free lump sum of £80,647.
+Values have been calculated based on the fund splits provided to us on the pension scheme questionnaire, otherwise we have assumed an equal entitlement to funds for all members of the pension scheme Should you require a more detailed calculation specific to your requirements, including a targeted benefits statement for retirement at a future date please contact Pension Practitioner .Com.
+Retirement Benefit Statement for Mr Anne Granger Gilmartin In the event of your death before taking benefits from the scheme, as at 5 April 2012 your beneficiaries will be entitled to receive £113,852 tax free from the assets of the scheme.
+In the event that you elected to take benefits from the scheme as at age 65, you could draw a tax free lump sum of £30,039.
 The balance of the fund must be used to provide you with a pension which is taxed as earned income.
-The pension amount you may draw could be £12,477 p.a.
-Tax free lump sum and pension income values are based on a future retirement fund of £322,586.
+The pension amount you may draw could be £4,846 p.a.
+Tax free lump sum and pension income values are based on a future retirement fund of £120,156.
 Notes: